MusicMoveArr/MiniMediaScanner/README.md

 15. RemoveTag - Remove specific tags from Artist/Albums
 16. RefreshMetadata - Simply do a quick refresh of the metadata for an artist/album
 17. SplitArtist - Split Artist is kind of experimental, it will try to split the 2 artist's that have the same name apart into 2 seperate artists
+18. Stats - Show basic stats of your database
+19. UpdateSpotify - Update/Add artists into the database from Spotify's API
+20. SplitTag - Split specific tag's into single value fields by specific seperator like ';'

 # Examples
 ```